Fast-Dog-Coding/blog-demo-ui/README.md

 ## Is there a live version that I can see?

-The live version is a work n progress, but feel free to take a look at [https://fastdogcoding.com/demo/](https://fastdogcoding.com/demo/).
+The live version is a work in progress, but feel free to take a look at [https://fastdogcoding.com/demo/](https://fastdogcoding.com/demo/).

 ## Can I copy this application for myself?